US stocks waver, remain on track to end week with losses

-NEW YORK (AP) — Stocks wavered in afternoon trading on Wall Street Friday and are heading for losses for the week after several days of bumpy trading.
+Stocks were mostly higher on Wall Street Friday afternoon, though major indexes remained on pace to finish lower for the week after several days of bumpy trading.

-Health care and financial companies were among the biggest gainers.
-UnitedHealth Group rose 2.9% and Charles Schwab rose 2%.
+Health care, financial and utilities stocks were among the biggest gainers in the S&P 500.
+UnitedHealth Group rose 2.6%, Charles Schwab gained 2.3% and Sempra Energy added 2.2%.

-Energy stocks fell along with sliding energy prices.
-U.S. crude oil fell 2.8% and Exxon Mobil fell 1.4%.
+A slide in energy and technology companies kept the market’s gains in check.
+Exxon Mobil fell 1.6% amid a broad pullback in energy futures.
+U.S. crude oil fell 2.9%.

+Homebuilders and other real estate companies fell following a report showing that sales of previously occupied U.S. homes fell in October for the ninth month in a row, the latest sign that the housing market is slowing as homebuyers grapple with sharply higher mortgage rates, rising home prices and fewer properties on the market.
+Zillow Group fell 5.1% and homebuilder Hovnanian Enterprises slid 2.9%.

-Retailers made solid gains after several companies reported strong financial results and gave investors encouraging financial forecasts.
-Discount retailer Ross Stores surged 10.3% and clothing retailer Gap rose 7.8% after beating analysts’ expectations.
-Foot Locker rose 2.9% after raising its profit and revenue forecast for the year.
+Several big retailers made solid gains after reporting strong quarterly results and gave investors encouraging financial forecasts.
+Discount retailer Ross Stores surged 10.2% and clothing retailer Gap rose 5.6% after beating analysts’ expectations.
+Foot Locker climbed 8.5% after raising its profit and revenue forecast for the year.

 The solid earnings from retailers cap off a shaky week for Wall Street as investors try to get a better sense of inflation’s path and its impact on consumers and businesses.
 Investors have been particularly anxious about the Federal Reserve’s fight against inflation and have been looking for signs that might allow the central bank to shift to less aggressive interest rate increases.
 That anxiety was heightened on Thursday after a Fed official suggested U.S. interest rates might have to be raised higher than expected to cool inflation.